IBM/FfDL/docs/gpu-guide.md

-# Deploy GPU Workloads on FfDL
+# Train Models using GPUs

-***Deploy GPU jobs on FfDL still under development, any of the following instructions may have significant changes in the future.***
+***This is still under development, any of the following instructions may have significant changes in the future.***

 ### Prerequisites

 * You need to have [FfDL](../README.md#5-detailed-installation-instructions) running on your Cluster.

 * You need to have a Kubernetes cluster configured to use GPUs.
 Currently tested with Kubernetes configured using [feature gate `Accelerators`](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).

+* Currently Tensorflow and Caffe tested with GPUs

 ## Instructions